oracle/rwloadsim/doc/INSTALL.md

 the suggested approach.
 The repository database should be created by the same user who installs the rwloadsim software and is done using the files in the admin directory.
-You _must_ modify a few of these files to fit your actual environment for things like passwors and tablespace names.
+You _must_ modify a few of these files to fit your actual environment for things like passwords and tablespace names.

 The following files handle the repository: